Points of Interest

 Click the images below to read how the lack of workforce housing has affected these individuals

 and their families.

 Who needs workforce housing?

 Workforce housing provides homes for those who take care of our children, our seniors and our communities.
 For example, teachers, health care workers, artists, municipal employees and the other workers who provide essential services - retail, service, manufacturing, and hospitality workers.

 The Workforce Housing Coalition invites YOU to be part of the solution.

 With the support of our members, we tackle the complex issues that contribute to our region’s limited housing options.
 We educate communities about the benefits of workforce housing -- apartments, condos and single-family homes that are affordable to people of modest means.
 And, we offer planners and developers advice on how to meet the need.

 Community Builder Spotlight

-We are very proud to count GL Rogers & Company as a renewing Community Builder for 2014.
+We are pleased to announce Centrix Bank as a renewing Community Builder for 2014.
 "Community Builder" is the name we give local companies that go the extra mile to support our mission and the development of homes that are affordable to area workers.